mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ you hold onto some optional state that represents if the `EditUserView` is presented or not

-^ Something somewhere in the view causes the `editUser` state to go from `nil` to non-`nil`.
+^ Then somewhere in the view something causes the `editUser` state to go from `nil` to non-`nil`.
 In this case it's a button.

-^ That causes the `.sheet` modifier to see the data is not present, and so the sheet's view builder is invoked with that data.
+^ That causes the `.sheet` modifier to see the data is now present, and so the sheet's view builder is invoked with that data and the view comes up.

 ---